 The Runaway Brewery, Unit 4 Millgate, Dantzic Street, Manchester M4 4JW

 I stumbled upon this tap room just last week whilst having a BBQ in Angel Meadows and if it wasn’t for my chaotic blind dog, I’d have probably ended up in here for the whole day.
 The Brewer’s Mile traditionally includes the excellent Smithfield Tavern up on Swan Street but who needs to go there when you can go straight to the source and have the freshest Blackjack beers known to man?

 This place is open from Thursday at 5pm right through til Sunday at 7pm, and if my visit last Saturday was anything to go by – it gets nice and busy.

 Blackjack Brewing Co, Irk St, Manchester M4 4JT

 The Marble Arch

-Just a short distance from the birthplace of Marble beers, we all might as well call the Marble Arch a taproom.
+Just a short distance from the birthplace of Marble beers, we all might as well call the Marble Arch pub a taproom.
 That’s probably doing it a bit of an injustice though, as this is a real-life proper British boozer in itself, one that not only manages to look the part, it also pulls out all the stop to ensure that you have an amazing time.
-They have a very impressive food menu of British classics available, where my recommendation would be for you to tuck into their massive Bacon Chop with chips, as well as a brilliant beer garden out back.
-The inside the pub itself is also highly impressive – you’ll find yourself just staring off to look at the walls instead of listening to your mate’s shit stories.
-If you did want to go to the actual Tap Room, get on the tram Salford Quays and enjoy their (pretty) new tap room with a brand new pizza oven.
+They have a very impressive food menu of British classics available, as well as one of the best beer gardens in the city out back.
+If you did want to go to the actual Tap Room, get on the tram Salford Quays and enjoy their huge brewery tap room with their brand new pizza oven.

 The Marble Arch, 73 Rochdale Rd, Manchester M4 4HY